A Closer Look At Practical Virus Removal For Android

 The second way to perform virus removal for Android is to let Google deal with the problem.
 Yes, the search giant recognizes that Android having a supermajority market share as a mobile operating system needs an antivirus program and an effective one at that.
 No other entity in the Android space more knowledgeable of making the best mobile antivirus for Android other than Google.

 The company calls it Google Play Protect, and it is automatically installed on all Android devices compliant with the Google Play Store.
 As with the Play Store itself, Google Play Protect service has access to system-level privileges which no other antivirus for the platform can achieve.
 The tight integration of Google Play Protect enabled Google to remotely scan 50 million apps per day, without the user even the user realizing that their infected device is being cleaned from malware.
 Google Play Protect service runs in a small background stub in order to block installation of malicious apps even if it came from sources outside of the Play Store.
 If there is an antivirus for the mobile platform which can be casually considered as the best antivirus for Android, it is Google Play Protect.
-Google knows how Android works under-the-hood, only the search giant can produce a hassle-free virus removal tool for Android without causing data corruption and other issues on the device.
+Google knows how Android works under-the-hood, only the search giant can produce a hassle-free best virus removal software for Android without causing data corruption and other issues on the device.

 As an end-user, how can I keep my Android device secure and in working order?

 Cybercriminals and virus authors are genuinely motivated by profit, and user data is synonymous to money in the field of data mining.
 They are after our data and no other device on the planet as close to being a ‘personal computer’ than our mobile devices.
 As such, we should practice a few habits of keeping our Android devices secure.
 Virus removal for Android is for Google Play Protect to perform, but it is much better not to be infected in the first place.
 Here in Hackercombat.com, we offer the following simple tips: